cameronhirbodi/ch-design/_posts/portfolio/2016-02-01-blizzard_support.md

 ---
 layout: post_portfolio
 title: Blizzard Support Portal
 meta: This web portal was designed to assist Blizzard game customers in solving their issues to quickly return them to their game.
-A ground up overhaul was required to bring the site to modern design standards.
+A ground-up overhaul was required to bring the site to modern design standards.
 category: portfolio
 tag: web
 permalink: portfolio/:title/